changeworld/azure-docs.ja-jp/articles/sql-data-warehouse/sql-data-warehouse-develop-best-practices-transactions.md

-<properties
+---
-   pageTitle="Optimizing transactions for SQL Data Warehouse | Microsoft Azure" description="Best Practice guidance on writing efficient transaction updates in Azure SQL Data Warehouse" services="sql-data-warehouse" documentationCenter="NA" authors="jrowlandjones" manager="jhubbard" editor=""/>
+title: Optimizing transactions for SQL Data Warehouse | Microsoft Docs
+description: Best Practice guidance on writing efficient transaction updates in Azure SQL Data Warehouse

-<tags
-   ms.service="sql-data-warehouse"
-   ms.devlang="NA"
-   ms.topic="article"
-   ms.tgt_pltfrm="NA"
-   ms.workload="data-services"
-   ms.date="10/31/2016"
-   ms.author="jrj;barbkess"/>
+services: sql-data-warehouse
+documentationcenter: NA
+author: jrowlandjones
+manager: jhubbard
+editor: ''

+ms.service: sql-data-warehouse
+ms.devlang: NA
+ms.topic: article
+ms.tgt_pltfrm: NA
+ms.workload: data-services
+ms.date: 10/31/2016
+ms.author: jrj;barbkess

+---
 # <a name="optimizing-transactions-for-sql-data-warehouse"></a>Optimizing transactions for SQL Data Warehouse
 This article explains how to optimize the performance of your transactional code while minimizing risk for long rollbacks.

 ## <a name="transactions-and-logging"></a>Transactions and logging
 Transactions are an important component of a relational database engine.
 SQL Data Warehouse uses transactions during data modification.
 These transactions can be explicit or implicit.
 Single `INSERT`, `UPDATE` and `DELETE` statements are all examples of implicit transactions.
 Explicit transactions are written explicitly by a developer using `BEGIN TRAN`, `COMMIT TRAN` or `ROLLBACK TRAN` and are typically used when multiple modification statements need to be tied together in a single atomic unit.

 Azure SQL Data Warehouse commits changes to the database using transaction logs.
 Each distribution has its own transaction log.
 Transaction log writes are automatic.
 There is no configuration required.
 However, whilst this process guarantees the write it does introduce an overhead in the system.
 You can minimize this impact by writing transactionally efficient code.
 Transactionally efficient code broadly falls into two categories.

-- Leverage minimal logging constructs where possible
+* Leverage minimal logging constructs where possible
-- Process data using scoped batches to avoid singular long running transactions
+* Process data using scoped batches to avoid singular long running transactions
-- Adopt a partition switching pattern for large modifications to a given partition
+* Adopt a partition switching pattern for large modifications to a given partition

 ## <a name="minimal-vs-full-logging"></a>Minimal vs. full logging
 Unlike fully logged operations, which use the transaction log to keep track of every row change, minimally logged operations keep track of extent allocations and meta-data changes only.
 Therefore, minimal logging involves logging only the information that is required to rollback the transaction in the event of a failure or an explicit request (`ROLLBACK TRAN`).
 As much less information is tracked in the transaction log, a minimally logged operation performs better than a similarly sized fully logged operation.
 Furthermore, because fewer writes go the transaction log, a much smaller amount of log data is generated and so is more I/O efficient.

 The transaction safety limits only apply to fully logged operations.

+> [!NOTE]
->[AZURE.NOTE] Minimally logged operations can participate in explicit transactions.
+> Minimally logged operations can participate in explicit transactions.
 As all changes in allocation structures are tracked, it is possible to roll back minimally logged operations.
 It is important to understand that the change is "minimally" logged it is not un-logged.
+>
+>

 ## <a name="minimally-logged-operations"></a>Minimally logged operations
 The following operations are capable of being minimally logged:

-- CREATE TABLE AS SELECT ([CTAS][])
+* CREATE TABLE AS SELECT ([CTAS][CTAS])
-- INSERT..SELECT
+* INSERT..SELECT
-- CREATE INDEX
+* CREATE INDEX
-- ALTER INDEX REBUILD
+* ALTER INDEX REBUILD
-- DROP INDEX
+* DROP INDEX
-- TRUNCATE TABLE
+* TRUNCATE TABLE
-- DROP TABLE
+* DROP TABLE
-- ALTER TABLE SWITCH PARTITION
+* ALTER TABLE SWITCH PARTITION

 <!--
 - MERGE